Tools for cleaning up petroleum contaminated sites

 Many sites and properties across the United States are contaminated by petroleum products, such as gasoline.
 These harmful products, and the chemicals they break down into, can threaten human health and the environment.
 We have guidance and statistical tools to help you understand how to clean up these sites and show that your cleanup is happening as planned.

-- Guidance for remediation of petroleum contaminated sites (2016) (also known as "TPH Guidance" or "Total Petroleum Hydrocarbons Guidance").
+Guidance for remediation of petroleum contaminated sites (2016) (also known as "TPH Guidance" or "Total Petroleum Hydrocarbons Guidance").
 This document consolidates all the technical information for cleaning up petroleum-contaminated sites into one document.
 It also helps people learn how to meet the requirements of the state's cleanup law, the Model Toxics Control Act (MTCA), when cleaning up petroleum contamination.

-- Guidance on remediation of petroleum contaminated ground water by natural attenuation (2005) provides technical information for using natural attenuation to clean up petroleum contaminated groundwater.
+Guidance on remediation of petroleum contaminated ground water by natural attenuation (2005) provides technical information for using natural attenuation to clean up petroleum contaminated groundwater.

-- Updated July 2024 — Toxicity Data and Physical/Chemical Properties for Petroleum Mixtures (July 2024).
+Toxicity Data and Physical/Chemical Properties for Petroleum Mixtures (July 2024).

-- Calculation of Method B and Method C cleanup levels for petroleum mixtures (Nov.
+Calculation of Method B and Method C cleanup levels for petroleum mixtures (Nov.
 2023)

 Tools

 We’ve developed Excel-based tools to help you calculate cleanup levels for petroleum contaminated sites.
 The packages on this page are specific to sites with petroleum contamination.
-If you have a site with other contaminants, check out our online cleanup tools page.
+If you have a site with other contaminants, check out our contamination cleanup tools page.

 Tip: Download the Excel files to your computer rather than opening in a browser.
 Tools may not function correctly when opened directly from the website.